Lora-net/lr1110_modem_application_example/README.md

 ## 2. Usage

+-	Uart baudrate is set to 921600 bauds
 -	To use the Semtech Join Server keys derivation algorythm : update the USE_SEMTECH_JOIN_SERVER definition
 -	To use the LR1110 modem production keys : update the USE_PRODUCTION_KEYS definition